serde-rs/serde-rs.github.io/_src/custom-serialization.md

 # Custom serialization

-Serde's [derive macro](derive.md) through `#[derive(Serialize, Deserialize)]`
-provides reasonable default serialization behavior for structs and enums and it can be customized to some extent using [attributes](attributes.md).
+Serde's [derive macro] through `#[derive(Serialize, Deserialize)]` provides reasonable default serialization behavior for structs and enums and it can be customized to some extent using [attributes].
 For unusual needs, Serde allows full customization of the serialization behavior by manually implementing [`Serialize`] and [`Deserialize`] traits for your type.

+[derive macro]: derive.md
+[attributes]: attributes.md
 [`Serialize`]: https://docs.rs/serde/1/serde/ser/trait.Serialize.html
 [`Deserialize`]: https://docs.rs/serde/1/serde/de/trait.Deserialize.html